QAGIw3/aurum/README.md

 ### Kubernetes (kind) option

 Prefer to iterate against Kubernetes primitives? `make kind-up` will create the cluster, apply the base manifests, and bootstrap MinIO/lakeFS/Nessie in one shot (see `docs/k8s-dev.md` for a deeper walkthrough).
 The stack installs Strimzi for Kafka-in-KRaft plus Schema Registry, Airflow, ClickHouse, Vector, and you can layer on Superset/Kafka UI/Grafana with `make kind-apply-ui`.
+Grafana includes curated dashboards for API latency/errors, ingestion SLAs, and worker throughput.
 Re-running `make kind-create` while the cluster exists is safe—the helper exits early without touching the node.
 To rebuild from scratch in one go, run `AURUM_KIND_FORCE_RECREATE=true make kind-create` or call `scripts/k8s/create_kind_cluster.sh --force`.
 The mounted `trino/catalog` directory ships with catalogs for Iceberg, Postgres, Timescale, Kafka, and ClickHouse so federated queries work immediately once the stack is up.